Direct Access Barristers

 +

 Send a brief description of the matter together with any key documents and a deadline.
-A clerk runs a conflict check, identifies suitable Public Access-qualified counsel, confirms availability and fixed fees, and issues the BSB Public Access client care letter for signature.
-Once signed and fees are received, the barrister starts work.
-The process usually takes 24–72 hours.
+A clerk runs a conflict check, identifies suitable Public Access-qualified counsel, confirms availability and a fixed fee, and issues the BSB Public Access client care letter for signature.
+Once the letter is signed and fees are received, the barrister starts work.
+The process usually takes 24 to 72 hours.

 What can a direct access barrister do?